yi904835116/lab04-composites/README.md

 ```

 Note that the // comments should not be a part of your output.
-They are their to give you a better understanding of how your DOM tree should be structured.
+They are there to give you a better understanding of how your DOM tree should be structured.

 We have given you some starter code that includes an interface (**IDomElement**).
 You need to create two classes that implement this interface: **DomElement**, and **TextNode**.